John-Moreki/John-Moreki/README.md

 - 🤔 I’m looking for help with creating a learning path for learning high-level languages like React and Angular.

-- 💬 Ask me about anything software and front-end related.
+- 💬 Ask me about anything software related, primarily front-end.

 - ⚡ Fun fact: Debugging originated from a moth that was stuck in a computer relay, causing a malfunction.
 -->